Royal Canadian Naval Volunteer Reserve: Role in the Second World War

 The RCNVR became the backbone of the Canadian Navy, recruiting officers and sailors for the navy.
 The usefulness of the RCNVR was demonstrated in 1939, at the onset of the Second World War, when the RCNVR was used to recruit and build the navy.
 By the end of the war, Canada had the third largest navy in the world, with a complement of nearly 100,000.
 Most of these men and women were members of the RCNVR.

 Robert Hampton Gray, a member of the RCNVR from Nelson, British Columbia, was a pilot with the British Pacific Fleet when he sank a Japanese destroyer on August 9, 1945.
 He was posthumously awarded the Victoria Cross.

-After the Second World War, the RCNVR was merged into the Royal Canadian Navy Reserves.
+After the Second World War, the RCNVR was merged with the RCNR on 1 January 1946 to form the Royal Canadian Navy (Reserve).

 Uniforms

 Officers in the regular navy wore straight stripes on their uniform sleeves while RCNVR officers had wavy stripes, giving rise to the nickname “Wavy Navy”.